Reviews and testimonials about Math Mammoth

 You have given us a wonderful resource.
 Thank you again.

-who struggled with math all during my school years!
-You've found your
+with math all during my school years!
+You've found your calling in life!

 I learned of Math Mammoth while searching for a better way to

 teach addition facts.
 I first saw a youtube video, and immediately